jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 This testing is optional and requires a device running Windows.
 The configuration required for the test is **recommended for advanced users.**

 ### Step 1 - Download DNS Benchmark
-1. Get the application at https://www.grc.com/files/DNSBench.exe.
+1. Download the DNS Benchmark application at https://www.grc.com/files/DNSBench.exe.
 1. Download the .ini file with the DNS servers pre-configured: <URL_HERE>.
-1. Place the files in the same folder.
+1. Place the files in the same folder if not already.

 ### Step 2 - Run the DNS Benchmark Application without Low Latency
 1. Double-click the DNSBench.exe file to launch the application.
 2. Click the Nameservers tab.
-3. Click the "Run Benchmark" button.
+3. Click the "`Run Benchmark`" button.
 4. When the test is finished running, click the "Tablular Data" tab in the DNS Benchmark app.
 5. For each the 4 nameservers we're testing to, please enter the **Uncached Name Avg** as shown in the below screenshot on the results form.